D&O myth-busting: four common misconceptions

 There are many misconceptions about Directors and Officers insurance.
 Once viewed as coverage only necessary for public companies, today, companies of all sizes and ownership structures – including private companies – require protection from lawsuits and wrongful allegations brought against them and their directors and officers.

 In this article, we debunk some of those misconceptions.
-You can also view this article as an interactive PDF.
+We also made an interactive version available for download.

 Myth #1: Privately held businesses don’t need private company liability insurance.